rdegges/rdegges-blog/articles/2011/5-things-programmers-can-learn-from-bodybuilders.md

+---
-Title: 5 Things Programmers Can Learn From Bodybuilders
+title: "5 Things Programmers Can Learn From Bodybuilders"
-Date: 2011-03-26
-Tags: programming, personal development
+date: "2011-03-26"
+tags: ["programming", "personal development"]
+slug: "5-things-programmers-can-learn-from-bodybuilders"
-Summary: You'd be surprised to learn how inspirational bodybuilders can be to programmers like me.
+description: "You'd be surprised to learn how inspirational bodybuilders can be to programmers like me."
+---

 ![Jay Cutler][]